Taichi (wrestler): Total Nonstop Action Wrestling (2004)

 On May 26, 2004, Taichi Ishikari appeared as a member of Team Japan in Total Nonstop Action Wrestling's 2004 World X Cup, competing in both a battle royal and a ladder match.
 He was rumored to be a part of 2008's Team Japan, but the spot was filled by Puma.

 Freelancing and New Japan Pro-Wrestling (2005–2010)

 In early February 2005 Ishikari followed his mentor, Toshiaki Kawada and ended his affiliation with AJPW to become a freelance wrestler.
 Ishikari bounced around trying to find a new permanent home, competing for Hustle and the short lived Kings Road promotion.
 In mid 2006 Ishikari started to appear on New Japan Pro-Wrestling shows and his activity with the company then increased in 2006 and 2007 and finally in 2009 he became an official member of the NJPW roster.
-He would find himself a tag team partner in Milano Collection A.T. and together they would challenge for the IWGP Junior Heavyweight Tag Team Championship held by Prince Devitt and Ryusuke Taguchi but were unable to win the title.
+In April, he changed his ring name to the mononym Taichi.
+He would find himself a tag team partner in Milano Collection A.T. and together, as Unione, they would challenge for the IWGP Junior Heavyweight Tag Team Championship held by Prince Devitt and Ryusuke Taguchi but were unable to win the title.